singh1114/best/_posts/2020-04-03-guide-to-decision-regression-trees.md

 Here the leaf nodes show the mean salary of all the hitters in the given region.

-On the same lines the region partition will look something like this.
+On the same lines, the region partition will look something like this.

 {% include lazyload.html image_src="https://i.ibb.co/YfFCHDd/Screenshot-2020-04-04-at-6-37-55-PM.png" image_alt="Region partition for regression tree" image_title="Region partition for regression tree" %}